nocomplexity/DigitalPrivacy/intro.md

 New digital innovations enable new opportunities.
 Innovations to make our lives better and to solve real people problems on planet Earth.
 Today, the internet connects us all.

-Besides privacy killing big-tech solutions even more open transparent solutions that are no threat to our privacy are available.
+Besides privacy killing big-tech solutions, open transparent solutions that are no threat to our privacy are available.
 We advocate for radical open transparent innovative digital solutions to enable progress.
 [Help us](help.md), so together we can make real IT innovations that have no impact on your digital privacy a reality.

 ```{admonition} Your digital privacy is fundamental!
 :class: warning, dropdown